LIFETIME DEAL — LIMITED TIME

 Key Takeaways

-• Use appendices to include raw data, questionnaires, detailed methods, and large visuals like maps or videos.
+• Use appendices for raw data tables, questionnaires, detailed methods, coding schemes, and large visuals (maps, diagrams, screenshots).

-• Only include material that directly supports or documents your research or argument.
+• Only include material that helps verification, reproduction, or deeper understanding.

-• Cross-reference appendices explicitly in your main text for clarity.
+• Cross-reference appendices explicitly and specifically in the main text.

 FAQs About Appendices in a Paper